openspaceaarhus/PhotonSaw/firmware/lpc1769/readme.txt

 *** TODO ***

-Each UART should have a circular receive and transmit buffer.
+* Make the UARTs receive interrupts buffer into a line buffer and then use a callback routine to let the application handle a full line at a time.

-Block only when writing to a full buffer.
+* Plumb fat_sd into stdio.

 *** Flow control ***